X-lab-3D/PANDORA/README.md

 It contains multiple functions to pre-process data and it's able to exploit different crucial domain knowledge provided by the user to guide the modelling.

 PANDORA documentation can be found at: https://csb-pandora.readthedocs.io/en/latest/

-To use PANDORA for reverse docking, please switch to the reverse_peptide_MHCII branch.

 ## Dependencies